Sharon Osbourne: Health

+Osbourne had dealt with bulimia for many years.
 In 1999, Osbourne lost 100 lb after lap-band surgery (adjustable gastric band).
-Osbourne commented that being large was an essential part of her persona when she worked for her father and that being larger, she made a more dramatic entrance.
+Osbourne commented that being large was an essential part of her persona when she worked for her father and that when she was larger, she made a more dramatic entrance.
 On 26 October 2006, she went on The Howard Stern Show and revealed that she gained 15 pounds in the last year and would be having her plastic band removed.

 In July 2002, Osbourne had surgery for cancer.
 She announced it was colon cancer and had spread to her lymph nodes and was more serious than originally thought.
 She survived the disease against a 33% survival prognosis.
-Despite battling cancer, she insisted that the MTV cameras document her illness during the filming of the second season of The Osbournes.
+She insisted that the MTV cameras document her illness during the filming of the second season of The Osbournes.
 When Osbourne's hair fell out during her subsequent treatment, her wigs were custom made by Cher's wigmaker.
-Ozzy Osbourne admitted that he "fell apart" during her treatment and recovery, and it was revealed that her son, Jack Osbourne, tried to commit suicide because of his depression stemming from his mother's condition.
+Ozzy Osbourne admitted that he "fell apart" during her treatment and recovery, and it was revealed that her son, Jack Osbourne, tried to commit suicide because of depression stemming from his mother's condition.

 In August 2004, she founded the Sharon Osbourne Colon Cancer Program at Cedars Sinai Hospital.
-In addition, she was the honoured guest at the Multiple Myeloma Research Foundation's 2003 Fall Gala, where she spoke of her struggle against cancer.
+In addition, she was the honoured guest at the Multiple Myeloma Research Foundation's 2003 Fall Gala, where she spoke of her cancer.
 Osbourne has lent her support to design limited edition T-shirts or vests for the 'Little Tee Campaign' for Breast Cancer Care which donates money for breast cancer research.

 Osbourne has freely admitted to having extensive cosmetic surgery.
 As well as documenting this in her autobiography, she appeared on Dr. Phil on 14 December 2006, and commented on everything that had been surgically changed on her body to improve her appearance.
 She stated that she had had a full rhytidectomy, abdominoplasty, mastopexy, as well as many other procedures, but commented that she would not have any surgery performed on her eyes or lips.
 She has admitted to spending £300,000 on plastic surgery.

 In early November 2012, Osbourne revealed she had undergone a double mastectomy after learning she had a gene that increases the risk of developing breast cancer.